Carlos-Val/frontend-clinica-dental/README.md

 ## 🎉 Acknowledgements <a name = "acknowledgement"></a>

--  Thank you for all the help [@fbgoode](https://github.com/fbgoode) has given us, without him this would not have been possible.
-We owe him a few :beers:!!
+-  I would like to thank all the classmates for the help they have offered us to be able to finish this project successfully.
+Without them this would not have happened.
+Thank you very much people and a lot of chill